 Auditing (MGMT 50600) In this class, we study the concepts and procedures of auditing, which is the systematic process of objectively obtaining and evaluating evidence regarding assertions about economic actions and events.
 Primary emphasis is on audits conducted by independent Certified Public Accountants, but topics apply to internal auditing as well.
 Professor Janes, Paula Conroy, CPA

 Advanced Tax Accounting (MGMT 50700) This course builds on previously learned material and introduces new concepts in taxation to develop an understanding of the role of income taxes in firms strategy.
 Within this framework, we examine advanced topics in Federal income taxation, including determination of appropriate tax treatment for events and transactions through tax research.
 Additionally, we explore contemporary issues in tax accounting, such as entity reconciliation and income earned in foreign jurisdictions.
-The course culminates in completion of a Federal corporate income tax return involving elements of each topic.
-Dr. Stanfield
+The course culminates in completion of a Federal corporate income tax return involving elements of each topic. (not offered in 2015-2016)

 International Accounting (MGMT 50900) This course introduces upper level undergraduate and master’s students to the international aspects of accounting.
 Topics include the development of international accounting standards; the diversity of accounting practices across countries; and accounting issues specific to multinational enterprises, such as translation and consolidation of foreign operations and international transfer pricing and taxes.
-Scott Hornback, CPA
+Professor Kregar

 Forensic Accounting and Fraud Examination (MGMT 53200) This course is designed to help students apply their accounting, auditing, information systems and communication skills to detect financial fraud and unauthorized reporting acts and to prepare and present a fraud case for criminal proceedings or civil litigation.
 These skills are highly valued in the rapidly growing field of forensic accounting.
 Upon completing this course, students will understand the role of forensic accountants in examining financial records for fraud and detecting insurance fraud; in providing litigation support; and in capturing digital evidence.
 The course will also review material related to the Certified Fraud Examiner (CFE) exam.
 Throughout the course, students will have opportunities to improve their written and oral communication skills, particularly as they relate to communication in the legal settings associated with investigative accounting.
 Professor Janes